radbradd/thresh/README.md

 ### Services

-Services are created as singletons and are available are provided for in the decorator `@Thresh`.
+Services are created as singletons and are available and provided for in the decorator `@Thresh`.
 They are immediately available in the constructor of the class that provided them, as well as the constructor of all nested routers.

 ```javascript
 import { Thresh, Route, Request, Response } from 'thresh';